 Need something to watch?
-Here are our favorite TV shows on Amazon Prime
+Here are the best Amazon Prime TV shows

 Amazon’s Prime Instant Video service has come a long way since it first started offering free movies and TV shows to Prime members just over six years ago.
 What was once a pretty scant catalog has since grown into an offering formidable enough to take on the likes of Hulu and Netflix.
-With the relatively recent inclusion of popular HBO and BBC programs, Amazon now has something to offer nearly every viewer.

-More: Crank up the heat and watch some of the best movies streaming on Amazon Prime

-So if you’re looking for a new show to binge on but aren’t quite sure which is right for you, just browse through our categorized list of favorites.
-After all, there’s more to Amazon Prime than simply free shipping and Transparent.
+With the relatively recent inclusion of popular HBO and BBC programs, Amazon now has something to offer nearly every viewer, whether you enjoy psychedelic thrillers or offbeat comedies.
+So if you’re looking for a new show to binge on but aren’t quite sure which is right for you, just browse through our list of the best Amazon Prime TV shows.
+After all, there’s more to Amazon Prime than simply free shipping and lightning deals.

+Amazon Prime is great, but it’s not the only streaming service out there.
+We’ve also put together lists outlining the best Netflix movies and shows, and the best movies and shows on Hulu.

 Drama